afumedo24/Smart-Dashboard-/README.md

     ```

 ### Backend
-Make sure that the MongoDB server is already running on your local machine.
+Ensure that the MongoDB server is running on your local machine.

 1. Move to the backend directory:
     ```bash